The Complete Guide to PWA: Answers to Popular Questions About Progressive Web Apps

 PWAs are built using progressive app features including service workers, a web application manifest, and an app shell.
 A service worker is a script that runs in the background to support offline web applications and push notifications.
 A manifest makes it possible to add web apps to the home screen and adapt to various screen sizes.
 An app shell ensures instant, reliable performance when cached offline.

-5. What is the difference between a PWA and a native application?
+5. What is the difference between PWAs and native apps?

 PWAs exist in the cloud and outside of the app store, which means that you don’t need to install a PWA.
 Instead, you can “save” the app to your home screen.
-Just like a regular app, PWAs can be opened in full-screen mode and can be used offline.
+Just like a regular app, PWAs can be opened in full-screen mode and can be used offline (thanks to service workers).

 6. PWA features